-Based on the book by Frances Hodgson Burnett published in 1905, Alfonso Cuaron's adaptation has that combination of magic, drama, boarding school bullies, and a resilient orphan that probably made him a shoe-in for the job of directing the third Harry Potter movie a few years later.
+Based on the book by Frances Hodgson Burnett published in 1905, Alfonso Cuaron's adaptation has an appealing combination of magic, drama, boarding school bullies, and a resilient orphan.
+This probably made Cuaron a shoe-in for the job of directing the third Harry Potter movie a few years later.

 Families can talk about...

 Families can talk about Sara's empathy and compassion for others.
 Why are stories so important to her?
 How do they help her deal with her sadness?
 How do the stories she tells relate to what's going on in her life?